 When describing your previous teaching positions be sure to include information such as the type of curriculums you’ve taught, how big the class sizes were, how many hours you taught per week, along with any other information that demonstrates the responsibilities you held and the skills you developed.

-If you fall into category 3 like many Teach English Global applicants do, then it is advised to include your two or three most recent jobs, and try to describe the experience and skills gained from these jobs that are most relevant to teaching.
+If you fall into category 3 as many Teach English Global applicants do, then it is advised to include your two or three most recent jobs and try to describe the experience and skills gained from these jobs that are most relevant to teaching.
 For example, if your most recent job was working within a sales environment, you could write about how you developed your communication skills and adapted to working in a fast-paced role, which both demonstrate valuable skills relevant to teaching.
-Another example, if you worked as a journalist or writer in a recent job, then you could talk about how the job required you to have very high proficiency with the English language, which is clearly another valuable skill relevant to teaching.
+Another example is if you worked as a journalist or writer in a recent job, then you could talk about how the job required you to have very high proficiency with the English language, which is clearly another valuable skill relevant to teaching.

 To finish your CV, it’s recommended to include a short paragraph or a few bullet points detailing your interests and to mention any other skills you’ve developed outside of work.
-What you include in this part of your CV will not make or break whether you progress to the next stage of the process, but it will help the school to build a picture of who you are, and may provide some nice talking points during the interview!
+What you include in this part of your CV will not make or break whether you progress to the next stage of the process, but it will help the school build a picture of who you are, and may provide some nice talking points during the interview!

 As you will find below, we’ve created an example CV that integrates all of the points we’ve mentioned in this blog post in a clear and professional manner.
-All of the information a school will initially look for when reading a CV is clearly presented, and within a couple of minutes, it will be obvious to whoever is reading the CV that this candidate will be able to obtain a work visa, and so it is worth reading on.
+All of the information a school will initially look for when reading a CV is clearly presented, and within a couple of minutes, it will be obvious to whoever is reading the CV that this candidate will be able to obtain a work visa, so it is worth reading.

 Since many of our applicants do not have any prior teaching experience we have made this example CV from the perspective of a newly qualified TEFL graduate.
 As you can see from the work experience section of the CV, we have demonstrated how the past roles that the applicant has held are relevant to teaching, by highlighting the relevant skills gained.

-One final thing worth mentioning is that when creating your TEFL tailored CV, try to keep the language used simple and easy to understand.
+One final thing worth mentioning is that when creating your TEFL-tailored CV, try to keep the language used simple and easy to understand.
 There is a good chance that the person reading your CV in China will not read or write English at the same level as a native speaker, so try not to overcomplicate things.
 A good TEFL CV should be clear, concise, easy for the reader to follow, and most importantly leave no question in relation to your suitability for the role unanswered.
 Following this guide will help make your CV stand out from the crowd and enhance your chances of securing a fantastic job teaching English in China!